-Students will be introduced to the formal theories, concepts and visual tools that support graphic design.
-Form studies will examine line, curve, composition, visual balance, form/counter form, rhythm and progression.
-This logical foundation will promote an understanding of clear formal language, while developing design problem-solving and critical thinking skills.
-A fluid formal vocabulary will be applicable in all subsequent coursework.
-A broad range of methods and tools (both traditional and digital) will support the student's creative exploration with simple visual elements.
+Students will be introduced to foundational concepts, processes, and tools that support graphic design.
+Ways of defining the discipline in a global and cultural context will be explored through discussion, making, and reading.
+A range of deation processes will also be introduced and utilized in project work.
+Deep analysis of the elements of design will promote an understanding of clear formal language, while developing design problem solving and critical thinking.
+A fluid formal vocabulary will be applicable in all subsequent coursework a broad range of methods and tools [both traditional and digital] will support the student's creative exploration with simple visual elements.